Skip to main content

 scope=openid profile offline_access

-When an access token expires, use the refresh token to get a new one:
+When an access token expires, call the token endpoint:

 POST /token-srv/token